thundergolfer/thundergolfer.github.io/collections/_posts/2025-02-02-nvidia-gpu-memory-capacity.md

 `modal run` this script repeatedly and (on the same cloud) you'll consistently see the same numbers printed after the GPU rejects a 10KiB allocation with an OOM error.
 (Doing 10KiB allocations is kinda slow, but gives us a higher resolution.)

-This ran below was on GCP so we expected to allocate `85.52 - 0.591 = 84.929 GB`, because we found that 591.4 MB (564.06 MiB) is reserved on GCP.
+The terminal logging below was from a GCP run, so we expected to allocate `85.52 - 0.591 = 84.929 GB`, because we found that 591.4 MB (564.06 MiB) is reserved on GCP.

 <figure style="margin: 0; margin-bottom: 1em;">